Pourquoi nous torréfions notre café: la philosophie derrière chaque tasse

 The Coffee Journal

-A green, odorless bean with no particular flavor becomes, under the effect of heat, that extraordinary thing we call coffee.
+A green bean, odorless, without particular flavor, becomes under the effect of heat this extraordinary thing called coffee.
 Roasting is not a detail.
 It is essential.

-Industrial roasting has a simple mission: to produce quickly, produce a lot, and produce uniformly.
-Beans roasted at high temperatures in a short time result in bitter, flat, uninspiring coffee.
+Industrial roasting has a simple mission: produce fast, produce a lot, produce uniform.
+Beans roasted at high temperature in a short time give a bitter, flat, unsurprising coffee.
 Stable, predictable, soulless.
-Artisan roasting proceeds differently: the roaster carefully selects their beans, studies their origin, altitude, variety, and develops a unique thermal curve for each batch.
+Artisan roasting works differently: the roaster carefully selects beans, studies their origin, altitude, variety, and develops a unique thermal curve for each batch.

 Artisan Roaster ★